Hi, I'm Abel!

 How we teach music matters.
 When students enjoy the process, understand how they learn, and feel a sense of ownership and competence whilst knowing that the teacher has their back when needed — they don’t just stick with music, they thrive.

-That’s why I created Muso’s Mind Music School, it is the studio I wish I had growing up.
+That’s why I created Muso’s Mind Music School, it's the music school I wish I had growing up.

-Our mission is to help students develop their musical fluency properly from the start, through engaging, neuroscience-informed strategies that is designed to make learning fun and meaningful until they gain the skills to be their own muso all on their own.
+Our mission is to deliver quality piano lessons and help students develop their musical fluency properly from the start, through engaging, neuroscience-informed strategies that is designed to make learning fun and meaningful until they gain the skills to be their own muso all on their own.

 It’s not just about exams.
 It’s about helping students grow in confidence, stay curious, and fall in love with learning through the wonderful world of music.